segmentstream-com/segmentstream-com.github.io/_docs/events/viewed-campaign.md

 title: "Viewed Campaign"
 order: 2
 ---
-The `Viewed Campaign` event must be pushed to the `digitalData.events` array when a campaign banner enters a users viewport.
+The `Viewed Campaign` event must be pushed to the `digitalData.events` array when a campaign banner enters a user's viewport.
 >Important!
 DigitalDataManager has a built-in "Impression" trigger, which works if 75% of the tracked item enters the user's viewport.

 #### From the site code / when using AJAX